SupraAXES/projector-supra-web/README.md

 	-v /var/run/docker.sock:/var/run/docker.sock \
 	supraaxes/suprarbi-vnc
 ```

+A good solution for secure access to a web page/site or application is **projector-supra-web** together with [SupraRBI-VNC and Apache Guacamole](guacamole.md).

 ### username for VNC connection
 The target URL specified in ** username for VNC connection** MUST be the same as the value of **url** in the **JSON file with autofill settings**.